sudo42/ff-oem/README.md

 ### what is it good for?

-A huge portion of videos in RWTH moodle are hosted on RWTH's OpenCast instance.
+Most videos (eg. lecture recordings) embedded in RWTH Aachen University's moodle are hosted on an OpenCast.
-The way it is set up prevents (likely intentionally) a user-friendly approach to downloading videos.
+These videos are usually embedded using an iframe, which makes it (intentionally) hard to download them for offline use.

 This extension want's to help by liberating lecture recordings and other videos provided in this rather restrictive manner.

 How?